akkefa/ml-notes/docs/probability/discrete_distributions.md

 It can also define as number of failures before first success.
 :::

+#### Parameter
+The geometric distribution has one parameter, p = the probability of success for each trial.
+You denote the distribution as G(p), which indicates a geometric distribution with a success probability of p.

 ### Uses
 - Six in a series of die rolls?
 - Person to support a law during a repeated sampling for an interview?